lsst-ts/ts_tma_tma-documentation_maintenance-documents_deployment/README.md

 #### TMA Copy required files to the PXI

+In addition to what is described in this section, [check here](https://gitlab.tekniker.es/publico/3151-lsst/documentation/pxicontroller_documentation/-/tree/master/80%20DeployOnTargets?ref_type=heads)

 ##### TMA Libraries

 Copy the following libraries to the `/usr/local/lib` folder inside the PXI.